zeroesones/MLOps/README.md

 # MLOps
-Worksheet and Exercise files of MLOps learning
+Repository contains Worksheet and Exercise files of MLOps learning